ValPaliy/valticus/content/en/posts/How To Fix DOM Storage (DOM Surrogate) Problems on Windows.md

 {{< figure src="/images/COMSurrogateUninstall.png" title="Uninstall Driver" >}}

+**Please note:** there is no need to remove the driver, just uninstall it, and reboot your PC.

 5. The next step is to install the driver back.
 The easiest step would be to go and fetch a driver from the company that manufactured your graphics card, Or use a driver updater software, like [Driver Easy](https://www.drivereasy.com/), for example.